-Most ministries require criminal background checks.
-For many ministries, background checks are the sole effort to screen for child safety.
-For many, this is the sole 'screening' effort because ministry leaders lack any real understanding of the realities of the criminal justice system and known limitations of criminal background checks.
+Most ministries require criminal background checks; however, these often are the sole effort to screen for child safety.
+This is because ministry leaders lack any real understanding of the realities of the criminal justice system and the known limitations of criminal background checks.

-Consider this statistic:

-Less than 10% of sexual abusers will encounter the criminal justice system, ever.
+Consider this statistic: Less than 10% of sexual abusers will encounter the criminal justice system, ever.

-Given this reality, if a ministry's background check system is working perfectly (which is unlikely), more than 90% of individuals who have sexually abused children have no past criminal record ... and know it.
-Making a reasonable effort to access past criminal history has become a standard of care, but background checks cannot serve as a stand-alone safety effort.
+Given this reality, even if a ministry's background check system is working perfectly (which is unlikely), more than 90% of individuals who have sexually abused children have no past criminal record ... and they know it.
+So, while making a reasonable effort to access past criminal history has become a standard of care, background checks cannot serve as a standalone safety effort.

-Background checks can be a helpful tool when used effectively.
+Background checks can be a helpful tool when used effectively, however.
 For each staff member or volunteer, the depth of criminal background check should be determined by the extent of direct contact with children.
 In addition, background checks should be periodically refreshed.

 To become informed consumers, ministry leaders have much to learn about criminal background checks.
-A subsequent article will discuss criminal background checks in greater detail, providing information about often overlooked high-risk indicators revealed by the background check process: plea-down offenses, stair-step offenses, grooming offenses, and more.
+A subsequent article will discuss criminal background checks in greater detail, providing information about often overlooked high-risk indicators: plea-down offenses, stair-step offenses, grooming offenses, and more.